jraymondt/badgers-rift/src/content/blog/2024/an-example-of-gratitude.md

 ![fair bridge to freedo](/img/2024/fairbridge.jpg)

-Don't panic about the song lyrics, I am going to Fairbridge though thank _god_ and my sponsor, fairbridge village year 7 camp was one of the last times I got up in front of a crowd with my friend Dean and did something truly enjoyable [possibly funny] in front of my peers, South Lake primary beat the fuck out of me, I hated that place with a passion, I got punched in the back of the head for no reason one day, I have never had to fight so hard to survive than I did there, I am only just realising that now as I type.
+Don't panic about the song lyrics, I am going to Fairbridge though thank _god_ and the cult of the diced lamb, fairbridge village year 7 camp was one of the last times I got up in front of a crowd with my friend Dean and did something truly enjoyable [possibly funny] in front of my peers, South Lake primary beat the fuck out of me, I hated that place with a passion, I got punched in the back of the head for no reason one day, I have never had to fight so hard to survive than I did there, I am only just realising that now as I type.

 ## 0200